 I have helped many people with procrastination using hypnosis.
 Sometimes procrastination can feel very draining and like you’re stuck in a rut.
 You can end up feeling down and depressed as well, since your productivity has taken a dive.
 I hope this article helps you consider why you procrastinate.
 If you feel your life is being negatively affected by procrastination, consider a couple of sessions of procrastination hypnosis.
+Get in touch today.

 I recently heard someone comment, with a joke, that, ‘Procrastination is like a credit card.
 It’s all good fun until you get the bill’.
 Maybe this sentiment rings true for you as well.
 You can have fun, surfing the internet, looking at Tiktok, Instagram or Youtube, but soon you find that procrastination is not at all a funny thing.
 According to research into procrastination, statistics show that almost 20% of people identify themselves as procrastinators.
 We all know the sometimes distressing consequences in the workplace or school for not getting work done.
 However, still we delay and delay and delay.